 - Office of Student Experience and Engagement in Administration Building, Room 214

-- by mail.
-Registration by mail requires submission of an application stating qualifications.
+- Registration by mail requires submission of an application.
 A verification or rejection of registration is sent by the election authority to the applicant. (§ 115.155 & 115.159, RSMo Supp.
 1997).
 You can request a mail-in post card at the candidates and voters' information page from the Office of the Missouri Secretary of State.

-- at the driver's license office or at participating state agencies.
-This is a form of registration by mail.
-Fill out an application of qualifications when renewing a driver's license or at participating state agencies
+- Driver's license offices or participating state agencies offer an opportunity to register by mail.
+Fill out an application of qualifications when renewing a driver's license or at participating state agencies.

 Important Things to Note

-- The address you provide on the voter registration card determines where you are registered to vote, and therefore where you vote.
-In other words, if you want to vote in Johnson County, you must provide a Johnson County address, if you want to vote at "home," then provide your home address.
-You, however, can only be registered in one place or the other.
+- The address you provide on the voter registration card determines where you are registered to vote and where you vote.
+If you want to vote in Johnson County, you must provide a Johnson County address.
+If you want to vote at "home," then provide your home address.
+You can only be registered in one county.

 Procedure for Mail-in Registration

 - Fill out voter registration card.

-- You should receive a letter from the clerk's office which indicates that you are officially registered and identifies your polling place.
-You can check to see if your voter registration was received by calling your local election authority.
+- You should receive a letter from the clerk's office indicating you are officially registered to vote and identifying your polling place Check to see if your voter registration was received by calling your local election authority.
 Each voter registration card has a red serial number that allows it to be tracked.
 The same number appears on the top portion of the card you kept for your records.
-You can also check the online database which will tell you whether you are registered, and at what polling place you vote.
+You can also check the online database, which will tell you whether you are registered to vote and what polling place to vote.